ansible-community/katacoda-scenarios/fixing-a-bug/step2.md

 `cd ansible_collections/community`{{execute}}

-For this training, we’ll use the existing `community.mysql` collection from Ansible GitHub.
+For this training, we’ll use the existing `community.mysql` collection available on GitHub.

 Clone the `community.mysql` repository, notice we are specifying the destination is `mysql` (rather than the default `community.mysql`) to comply with what ansible-test expects: